Oklahoma Student Loan Authority (OSLA) Servicing Review

 Direct Consolidation Loans

-When you consider this against private student loan refinancing, it’s an easier alternative if you’re in trouble with your debt.
+Consolidating with the government is easier to qualify for than student loan refinancing if you have a bad credit score or are struggling with repayment.
 Private refinancing is ideal for a borrower who brings great credit and high income to the table.
 While it can lower your interest rate, it’s inherently hard to qualify for on good terms.

 Military Service Member Loans